ROTATE: Regret-driven Open-ended Training for Ad Hoc Teamwork: Experimental Results

 \subsection{Results}

-This section presents empirical analysis addressing the four research questions introduced at the beginning of Section \ref{sec:exps}.
-Supplemental analysis considering alternative regret-based objectives, breaking down performance by evaluation teammate type, and learning curves for all variants of \ours{} are provided in App. \ref{app:supp_results}.
+This section addresses the three research questions introduced at the beginning of Section \ref{sec:exps}.
+Supplemental analysis considering alternative regret-based objectives, independent utility of the \ours{} population, performance breakdowns by evaluation teammate, learning curves for all variants of \ours{}, and a human proxy evaluation on Overcooked, are provided in App. \ref{app:supp_results}.

 \paragraph{RQ1: Does \ours{} better generalize to unseen teammates compared to baselines?
 (Yes)}